This week we wrapped up the 12th century by looking at Henry II, king of England from 1154-1179.

 Guilds also provided another check and balance, or block of power and influence in the medieval stew.
 They further prevented any kind of concentration of power.
 Understanding the guild system can help us understand why Henry II actions brought so much controversy.

 But, as students noted, the guild system geared itself towards stability and community, not innovation.
-In America, for example, we do not shed a tear if Hechinger Hardware loses to Home Depot, so long as we get a better deal (does anyone else remember Hechinger?).
+In America, for example, we do not shed a tear if Hechingers Hardware loses to Home Depot, so long as we get a better deal (does anyone else remember Hechingers?).
 We understand that competition benefits consumers, and we accept the occasional disruption and instability that brings to the economy.
 The medievals, on the other hand, made a different choice, thinking more of the immediate local community and less of the amorphous general public.

 Here is the “friendly” source on Henry II